A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Closest Point Method and Exterior Boundary Conditions

-only a subset of those points (i.e., those near $\S$) affect the numerical solution on the surface.
-The inset figure shows an example of a grid $\Omega(\S)$ (black) that is smaller than $\N(\S)$ (gray) surrounding a surface $\S$ (blue).
-It is only required that all grid points within the interpolation stencil of any surface point have accurate approximations of the differential operators.
+One could use a grid $\Omega(\S)$ that completely fills $\mathbb{R}^d$, but this choice is inefficient since only a subset of those points (i.e., those near $\S$) affect the numerical solution on the manifold.
+It is only required that all grid points within the interpolation stencil of any point on the manifold have accurate approximations of the differential operators.
 Barycentric-Lagrange interpolation uses a hypercube stencil of ${p+1}$ grid points in each dimension.
 Consider a hyper-cross FD stencil that uses $q$ grid points from the centre of the stencil in each dimension.
-An upper bound estimate of the computational tube-radius, $r_{\Omega(\S)}$, for the computational domain $\Omega(\S)$ is \cite{Macdonald2008, Ruuth2008}
+An upper bound estimate of the computational tube-radius, $r_{\Omega(\S)}$, for the computational domain $\Omega(\S)$ is \cite{Ruuth2008}

-Therefore, our computational domain $\Omega(\S)$ consists of all grid points $\x_i$ satisfying $\|\x_i - \cp_{\S}(\x_i)\| \leq r_{\Omega(\S)}.$ Explicit construction of $\Omega(\S)$ is discussed in Section~\ref{sec:imp}.
+Therefore, our computational domain $\Omega(\S)$ consists of all grid points $\x_i$ satisfying $\|\x_i - \cp_{\S}(\x_i)\| \leq r_{\Omega(\S)}.$ Explicit construction of $\Omega(\S)$ is discussed in Section~\ref{sec:comp-dom-setup}.